adi-012/sanchaar/README.md

    git clone https://github.com/yourusername/sanchaar.git
    cd sanchaar

-2. **Setup MongoDB**
+2. **Setup MongoDB and env variables**
 Set up a MongoDB database either locally or in the cloud (e.g., MongoDB Atlas).
 Obtain the connection URL.
 Create a .env file in the backend directory and add your MongoDB URL.
+Also add env variables for your Google Client ID and Client Secret for Google OAuth.

-3. **Install node modules**
+4. **Install node modules**
   ```sh
   cd backend
   npm install